HACCP Flooring (Food Safe, AQIS, TGA Certified)

 HACCP Certified Food Safe Flooring for Health & Safety Compliance

 Roxset’s HACCP flooring is unique and unlike any other product in the market.
-Our range of HACCP certified flooring coatings have exceptional properties which meet the stringent OH&S requirements.
-Our HACCP Certified flooring coatings are also approved with AQIS Food Safe & TGA which is particularly important within the food processing industry.
+Our range of HACCP certified non-slip flooring coatings have exceptional properties which meet the stringent OH&S requirements.
+Our HACCP Certified food safe flooring coatings are also approved with AQIS Food Safe & TGA which is particularly important within the food processing industry.
 HACCP flooring is a key factor for all food processing and production environments.

 So what is Slip Resistance?